 - The process must protect and monitor information transmitted or received by critical IT Resources, employ architectural designs, software, development techniques, and engineering principles that promote adequate information security per Information Technology Security Policy.

-- Data Owners and Custodians must monitor, control, and protect communications (i.e., information transmitted or received by organizational systems) at the external boundaries and critical internal boundaries of organizational systems per the Firewall/Network Access Control Policy.
+- Data Owners and Custodians must monitor, control, and protect communications (i.e., information transmitted or received by organizational systems) at the external boundaries and critical internal boundaries of Fordham University’s IT Resources per the Firewall/Network Access Control List Policy.

 - Data Owners and Custodians must prevent unauthorized and unintended information transfer via shared IT Resources per Data Classification Policy and Guidelines.

-- Owners and custodians must prevent remote devices from simultaneously establishing non-remote connections with organizational systems and communicating via some other connection to resources in external networks per IT Resources Remote Access Policy.
+- Data Owners and Custodians must prevent remote devices from simultaneously establishing non-remote connections with Fordham University’s IT Resources and communicating via some other connection to resources in external networks per IT Resources Remote Access Policy.

 - Data Owners and Custodians must employ Federal Information Processing Standards (FIPS) validated cryptography to protect the confidentiality of information per the Disk Encryption Policy.

 - Data Owners and Custodians must protect the authenticity of communications sessions, per the Server Certificate Security Policy.

 - As summarized in the Information Security and Risk Management Program document mandatory security controls for IT Resources are University-wide controls required to be consistently designed, implemented, monitored, and assessed by the University Information Security Office.